day8/re-frame/README.md

 There's a bit going on in that `let`, most of it highly contrived, just so I can show off chained reactions.
 Okay, okay.
 All I wanted was an excuse to use the phrase chained reactions.

 In reality, the approach taken above is inefficient.
-Every time `app-db` changes, the `:sorted-items` query is going to be re-run and its going to re-sort items.
+Every time `app-db` changes, the `:sorted-items` query is going to be re-run and it's going to re-sort items.
 But items might not have changed since last time.
 Some other part of app-db may have changed.
 We don't want to re-sort items each time something unrelated changes.

 We can fix that up:
 ```